abhraliteyaars/optinyxus/README.md

-# Price Optimizer
+# Price and Marketing Optimizer

-This is a price optimization tool that applies constraints and optimization logic to uploaded data.
+This is a price and marketing spend optimization tool that applies constraints and optimization logic to uploaded data.

 ## Features
 - Sales, Profit, and Profitability Maximization